What is the Ladder of Inference?

 The Ladder of Inference provides insight into the mental processes that occur within the human brain.
 It describes the perception starting from senses to the series of mental steps that need to be taken to work towards an action.
 This human thought process only takes a fraction of a second.
 That is why people do not realise how they developed a certain action or response; it is done unconsciously.
 The Ladder of Inference shows how mental models are formed unconsciously.
 They determine what and how you see and how your thought process and behaviour is led.
 Every person gives meaning to observations and bases their actions on them.

-From bottom to top
+Ladder of Inference : from bottom to top

 The Ladder of Inference consists of seven steps and the reasoning process starts at the bottom of the ladder.
 People select facts from events, which they translate from prior experiences.
 These interpreted facts form the basis for assumptions, which in turn lead to certain conclusions.
 Then a person proceeds to (inter)act.
 All the steps are listed below, starting from the bottom level: